American Indian languages

 What was Shawnee transportation like?
 Did they paddle canoes?

-Yes, the Shawnees made dugout canoes by hollowing out large trees.
+Yes, the Shawnees made dugout canoes by hollowing out large trees, which they used to travel and fish on the rivers.

-Here is a website with pictures of different Indian canoes.
+Here is a website with pictures of different Indian river boats.

 Over land, the Shawnee tribe used dogs as pack animals.